lennihein/cpu-emulator/doc/06_evaluation.md

   - if the value accessed by the meltdown snippet already resides in the cache, the value is leaked from the cache. this results in meltdown-us-l1. if the value is not cached, it is leaked from main memory. this results in meltdown-us-mem -->

 Meltdown-type attacks are typically classified according to the naming scheme first introduced by Canella et al. [@transient_fail].
-This scheme adds two name components.
+This scheme adds two name components to the "Meltdown-" stem.
 The first component describes the microarchitectural condition that causes the leaking fault.
 The second component describes the microarchitectural element that data is leaked from.
 Our scheme for checking memory accesses models the way the US-bit is usually set up on x86 systems, where the top half of memory is reversed for the kernel and accesses to it cause a fault.
 If the value accessed by our attack already resides in the cache, the value is leaked from the cache.
 This results in a variant similar to Meltdown-US-L1.
 If the value is not cached, it is leaked from main memory, which results in a variant similar to Meltdown-US-Mem.